radiegtya/meteoris2/packages/meteoris-core/README.md

+### WARNING
+This Meteoris version is still on alpha stage, if you prefer using stable version, please using this Meteoris version https://github.com/radiegtya/meteoris-v1

 ### WHAT IS METEORIS?
 Meteoris is a Realtime Javascript Boilerplate based on Meteor Js framework v1.0.
 It helps you structure your Meteor Js apps and includes many useful packages.